 • Download the Google Home app or, with premium Nest models, the Nest app to your phone.

-The preset temperatures on your Nest can also be changed from the app.
+The app also allows you to change the Nest's preset temperatures.
 From the home screen, choose Thermostat before selecting Settings.
 At this screen, press Temperature Preferences and then Temperature Presets.
-Current presets for Comfort, Eco and Sleep modes will be displayed.
+This will display your preset Comfort, Eco and Sleep temperatures.
 By selecting one of those three options, you can change the temperature for that preset.

 The two easiest ways to schedule your Nest are:

-• Quick Schedule: Quick Schedules are based on the national average schedule for more energy-efficient use.
-When you are setting up your Nest, the Google Home app gives you the option to change the temperature with a schedule.
-When choosing this option, it presents a preset schedule for you to customize as you wish.
+• Quick Schedule: A Quick Schedule will be based on the national average schedule for more energy-efficient use.
+As you complete your Nest's setup process, the Google Home app allows you to change the temperature with a schedule.
+When choosing this option, it will show a preset schedule before letting you customize it.
 After you've made all your choices, that’s the schedule it will use.

 For anyone wanting to edit their schedule, open the Google Home app, select Thermostat and then tap on Schedules.
-Find the time of week you want to add a temperature to.
-After the day is selected, tap Add and find the preset you want.
+Choose the day of the week where you want to make changes.
+After the day is selected, tap Add and select the preset you want.
 Finally, select Time before touching and dragging the numbers to change the time.
-Your update won't be applied until you select Done.
+The changes won't save unless you select Done.

 To customize the Nest temperature range in Eco mode, go to Settings and select Eco.
-The thermostat's display should list existing “Heat to” and “Cool to” temperature settings.
-You can select each and make your preferred changes.
-When complete, select Done.
+The display will show any current “Heat to” and “Cool to” temperature settings.
+You can select each and adjust them to your desired temperature.
+Once you're finished, select Done.

-Nest thermostats can be integrated with most HVAC systems.
-The maker of Nest, Google, features a compatibility checking tool that presents a few questions related to your location and existing setup to see which Nest model would be compatible with your system.
+Nest thermostats can be integrated with most heating and cooling systems.
+Google, Nest's manufacturer, features a compatibility checking tool that asks a series of questions about your location and current setup to determine which Nest model works with your system.

-If you don't think your Nest is compatible with your system, you should get in touch with local pros for smart thermostat installation in [siteinfo field="msa"].
-An experienced technician will be able to evaluate your system and, if your Nest is compatible, get it installed and on the road to saving you money in no time.
+If you don't think your Nest is compatible with your system, consider reaching out to professionals for smart thermostat installation in Alice.
+Experienced technicians evaluate your system and, if your Nest is compatible, get it installed and on the road to saving you money in no time.

-Nest Thermostats come with many features designed to improve comfort while keeping costs low.
-However, there is a way to turn off the smart features if you prefer to control your Nest like it's a normal thermostat.
+Nest Thermostats are loaded with innovative features designed to make life more comfortable and save money.
+However, you have the ability to turn off the smart features if you want to control a Nest manually like a normal thermostat.

-Don't forget, by doing this you are turning off all of your temperature schedules and allowing the Nest to work like any other thermostat—it will display the temperature and let you change the temperature, but that’s about it.
+Don't forget, by doing this you are turning off all of your temperature schedules and allowing the Nest to work like any other thermostat—it will display the temperature and allow changes, but that’s about it.

 You can achieve this by disabling the settings in a series of steps: